Materials-Consortia/schemas/defs/v1.2/properties/optimade/common/chemical_symbol_or_vacancy.md

   - a valid chemical-element symbol, or
   - the special value `"X"` to represent a non-chemical element, or
-  - the special value `"vacancy"` to represent that this site has a non-zero probability of having a vacancy (the respective probability is indicated in the `concentration` list, see below).
+  - the special value `"vacancy"` to represent that this site has a non-zero probability of having a vacancy.

 **Examples:**